DashankaNadeeshanDeSilva/dexter-conversational-ai-agent/docs/API.md

 # API Reference

+**Note that this documentation is created with partial help of GenAI tools.**

 This document provides comprehensive documentation for all Dexter API endpoints, including request/response formats, authentication, and usage examples.

 ## Table of Contents